World Day of Prayer for the Care of Creation

 There are many ways to respond to Pope Francis’ call to care for the gift of God’s creation – why not take some time out of your day on 1 September to walk in your local park or take a few moments to thank God for the flowers growing in your garden?

-If you cannot mark the World Day of Prayer for the Care of Creation itself, you could hold an event at some time during Creation Time (1 September – 4 October 2019).
+If you cannot mark the World Day of Prayer for the Care of Creation itself, you could use these resources at any time during the Season of Creation (1 September – 4 October 2020).